Terraform

 # The username might changed based on the OS that you have chosen for your instance

-After a while, the SSH request times out with the following error.
+The SSH request eventually times out with the following error.

 security groups ssh request time out

 This is expected as our request is being blocked by the security group that we have attached to the EC2 resource.
-Remember that the security group we created does not yet have any inbound rules.
+Remember that the security group we created does not have any inbound rules yet.

 We can resolve this issue by configuring an inbound rule to allow incoming traffic on port 22 (SSH) from our IP address.